 Welcome to my page!

 I am a PhD candidate in the Department of Economics at the London School of Economics (LSE).
 My main fields of interest are Environmental Economics and Development Economics.
-The central theme of my research is understanding the impact of environmental externalities in developing countries using empirical methods.
+The central theme of my research is understanding the impact of climate change and environmental externalities in low- and middle-income countries using empirical methods.

 My job market paper examines the impact of flooding on firms in Indonesia, in particular, looking at it from a within-production function lens.